com-480-data-visualization/Extra-Crispy/milestones/milestone2/README.md

 ## Website URL

-The website is now available at:
+The initial website is now available at:

 https://bryceyin13.github.io/extra-crispy-website/